 The activity series has long been used to predict the direction of oxidation-reduction reactions; see here for a nicely-done table with explanatory material.
 Consider, for example, the oxidation of Cu by metallic zinc that we have mentioned previously.
-The fact that zinc is near the top of the activity series means that this metal has a strong tendency to lose electrons.
-By the same token, the tendency of Zn to accept electrons is relatively small.
-Copper, on the other hand, is a poorer electron donor, and thus its oxidized form, Cu, is a fairly good electron acceptor.
+The fact that zinc is in the upper hald of the activity series means that this metal has a strong tendency to lose electrons.
+By the same token, the tendency of Zn2+ to accept electrons is relatively small.
+Copper, on the other hand, is a poorer electron donor, and thus its oxidized form, Cu2+, is a fairly good electron acceptor.
 We would therefore expect the reaction

 Zn(s) + Cu2+ → Zn2+ + Cu(s)

 to proceed in the direction indicated, rather than in the reverse direction.
 An old-fashioned way of expressing this is to say that "zinc will displace copper from solution".

 The above table is of limited practical use because it does not take into account the concentrations of the dissolved species.
 In order to treat these reactions quantitatively, it is convenient to consider the oxidation and reduction steps separately.

 When a net reaction proceeds in an electrochemical cell, oxidation occurs at one electrode (the anode) and reduction takes place at the other electrode (the cathode.)
 We can think of the cell as consisting of two half-cells joined together by an external circuit through which electrons flow and an internal pathway that allows ions to migrate between them so as to preserve electroneutrality.